 Playing Field & Playground – A great place for playing, but with distancing in place this year.
 Please observe the signs and ensure your children use the hand sanitiser before and after playing.

-The park and playground will close at 9pm.
+The park and playground will close at sunset.

 Showers & Toilets – These will be open at 50% capacity to ensure social distancing can be observed.
 Entry to the facilities will therefore be restricted, and signs will be displayed regarding use.
 If you have your own facilities it is obviously in your best interest to use them as much as you can.
 Our bookings this year have also been capped at 50% for touring and camping.

-Cleaning – We will be locking the shower/toilet blocks for cleaning and ask you to use the other facilities, or avoid showering, during these times.
+Cleaning – We will be closing the shower/toilet blocks for cleaning and ask you to use the other facilities, or avoid showering, during these times.
 Times will be displayed outside each facility block.